South Sudanese Civil War: Peace talks and rebel split (2014–2015)

 In May 2014, the government signed a peace agreement with the Murle-dominated Cobra Faction of the South Sudan Democratic Movement, led by David Yau Yau.
 As part of the agreement, a semi-autonomous area called the Greater Pibor Administrative Area was created to increase the minority populations within its borders and David Yau Yau was appointed chief administrator, equivalent to state governor.
 In February 2015, a largely Murle group, unhappy with the agreement with the government, split off from the Cobra Faction to form the Greater Pibor Forces and declared allegiance to Machar.
 One of their disagreements with the government was the alleged provoking of the Murle to fight against anti-government Nuer groups in Jonglei.
 In April 2016, Murle fighters in South Sudan crossed over to Gambela in Ethiopia and killed more than 200 people, stole 2,000 cattle and kidnapped more than 100 children from the Nuer tribe.

 On 9 May 2014, President Salva Kiir and Riek Machar signed a second ceasefire agreement in Addis Ababa.
 Hostilities were to end in 24 hours and humanitarian corridors were to be opened while a permanent ceasefire was worked on.
 Hours after the ceasefire was to come into effect, both sides accused each other of violating the ceasefire.
 On 11 June 2014, both parties agreed to begin talks on the formation of a transitional government within 60 days and to a third ceasefire.
 However, the talks collapsed as both sides boycotted them, and by 16 June, the ceasefire was reported to have been violated.
 In August 2014, Kiir and leaders of South Sudan's neighbouring states signed a roadmap for the creation of a transitional government.
 Machar refused to sign, accusing the leaders of IGAD, of tilting the process in favour of Kiir.
-In November 2014, renewed the ceasefire agreement with IGAD mediators giving them 15 days to make a power-sharing deal and threatening sanctions if they don't.
+In November 2014, renewed the ceasefire agreement with IGAD mediators giving them 15 days to make a power-sharing deal and threatening sanctions if they do not.
 This ceasefire down 24 hours later with fighting in the north.
 In January 2015, rival factions of the SPLM signed a reunification agreement in Arusha, Tanzania, but fighting continued.
 In February 2015, Kiir and Machar signed a document on "Areas of Agreement" to work towards the establishment of a transitional government.
 The talks later collapsed and fighting broke out in March.